microsoft/vscode/extensions/css-language-features/README.md

 - `yarn`
 - `yarn` at `/server`
-- Run the `Launch Extension` target
+- Run the `Launch Extension` debug target in the Debug View
 - Run `Reload Window` command in the launched instance to reload the extension

 ### Try vscode-css-languageservice